 Tips on Getting Started

-So, whether you think you’re able to dive right in or would rather ease into the water, check with your healthcare provider or doctor first.
+So, whether you think you’re able to dive right in or would rather ease into the water, talk with your doctor about whether water training is right for you.

 Centers for Disease Control and Prevention